Blue Savannah: Critical reception

-Ned Raggett from AllMusic declared the song as a "strong number", remarking its "relatively low key pulse", "which sounds like a light motorik/Kraftwerk number given the appropriate Erasure sparkle."
-Bill Coleman from Billboard described it as a "NRG-etic number" and a "lilting, easy-paced gem."
+Ned Raggett from AllMusic declared the song as a "strong number", remarking its "relatively low key pulse, which sounds like a light motorik/Kraftwerk number given the appropriate Erasure sparkle."
+Bill Coleman from Billboard described it as an "NRG-etic number" and a "lilting, easy-paced gem."
 Ernest Hardy from Cashbox commented, "Here, Erasure completely shake off their old drag for some Kraftwerk attire, then a Kraftwerk-meets-hip-hop groove thang.
 It's better than the original."
 Scottish Dundee Courier complimented the song as "such sterling work".

-In an retrospective review, Chris Gerard from Metro Weekly felt that it is "perhaps Erasure's best sounding track – put it on now and its so fresh that is sounds like it could have been recorded yesterday."
+In a retrospective review, Chris Gerard from Metro Weekly named it "perhaps Erasure's best sounding track—put it on now and it's so fresh that it sounds like it could have been recorded yesterday."
 He described it as "audio daydream; a sublimely beautiful melody, sung with real feeling by Andy Bell, over some of Vince Clarke's loveliest keyboard work.
 That amazingly vibrant piano part just pops out of the speakers.
-This is what great pop music is all about – it makes you feel warm just listening to it."
+This is what great pop music is all about—it makes you feel warm just listening to it."
 Darren Lee from The Quietus noted "the lush electro-splendour" of "Blue Savannah", stating that it is one of "the most gloriously effervescent pop anthems ever recorded."
 Christopher Smith from Talk About Pop Music called it "joyous" and "Erasure at its very best."
 He noted that Bell's voice across the first verses and chorus "are both haunting and sensual in equal measure."

 Music video

 The accompanying music video for "Blue Savannah" was directed by English singer, songwriter, musician and music video director Kevin Godley.
 It shows Clarke and Bell performing the song in a large, white room, which gets painted blue as the video progresses.
 A mysterious blue hand is coming down from above.
 Reaching the room, it holds a paint brush in view.
 The camera follows the hand as it paints Clarke and a shirtless Bell until they both are completely blue.
-Eventually gold-colored leaves, similar to those shown on the Wild! album cover, blow in and cover the duo as they perform.
+Eventually gold-coloured leaves, similar to those shown on the Wild! album cover, blow in and cover the duo as they perform.
+Danny Scott from Select praised "the splendid colours" of the Godley-directed video.

-The video for "Blue Savannah" was later published on Erasure's official YouTube channel in September 2014.
-It had generated more than 16 million views as of February 2023.